 This Instructor’s Guide will assist you in thinking through DHSS assignments by breaking down the process in six steps:

-- Step 2: Selecting appropriate materials.
-Ensure that the material you will have your students use is available, accessible, and free from copyright restrictions
+- Step 2: Selecting appropriate materials: Materials that are available, accessible, and free from copyright restrictions

 - Step 3: Demonstrating examples of DHSS projects